 I am a retired special education teacher, and I currently live on the coast of Casco Bay.
 I enjoy dabbling in paint and walking our dog Bosun.
 I was married to Henry for 58 years, and he came to all of the day concerts.
 I have also encouraged my five children and nine grandchildren to embrace my love for music, and as a result we have a multitude of family musicians.

-Note: One of the original members of the MSO, Hilde retired in 2019 after 30 years.
+Note: One of the original members of the MSO, Hilde retired in 2019 after 30 years and she died in 2021.
 Thanks for your lasting contribution, Hilde!